 If a staff reports none of the above symptoms, then they are cleared to work.
-However, if positive for any of the symptoms at pre-screening, then the staff shall NOT be cleared to work for the day.
+However, if positive for any of the symptoms at pre-screening, then the staff shall NOT be cleared to work for the day and should be referred for testing by RT-PCR or AG RDT.